The above video is Weapons of Mass Destruction, Pt. 1., by Michael Voris. Excerpts follow, with his words in blue.

 29:10 "In the meantime a New Mass is being engineered that almost totally downplays all Catholic worship in favor of a Protestant-friendly approach.
 This was what was going on in the Church in Rome."

-As is typical in many Catholic "traditionalist" circles (I have noted this many times), after making this objectionable statement, Voris then goes on to repeatedly stress that he thinks the New Mass is "valid."
+After making this objectionable statement, Voris then goes on to repeatedly stress that he thinks the New Mass is "valid."
 Yes, fine; well and good, as far as it goes.
 But the above is an atrocious indictment of the worship in the ordinary form of the Roman Rite Mass.
 It bears false witness.
 Then he states:

 30:07-30:43 "We're not talking about the validity.
 We're talking about: is this authentic Catholic worship?
 Is this how Catholics worship God?
 Is this a break from the past, that's so violent, that you can't really say this is authentic Catholic worship, as we have understood it?
 Has the theology behind the Mass been so manipulated and twisted and deformed, that Catholics going to this Mass miss something of the theology, compared to talking about the traditional Latin Mass: the Tridentine Mass?
 That's what's at issue: not, 'is it valid or not?'"